Cost-saving initiatives in business can help offset rising expenses or falling profits.

 A distinction is sometimes drawn between cost avoidance and cost saving.
 In this context, cost saving refers to the reduction of current expense payments.
 Cost avoidance refers to the minimization of future expenses.

 For example, using this terminology, reducing current staff size might be a cost-saving strategy, whereas replacing current workers with automation in the future might be a cost-avoidance strategy.
-Here we will cover both types of strategies together without making a rigid terminology distinction.
+Here we’ll cover both types of strategies together without making a rigid terminology distinction.

 The Importance of Cost Control and Cost Reduction